 Census results

 COBP numbers increased on FEWAFB since the start of monitoring (Figure 4).
 The average number of plants was 6,960 plants for the continuous 35-year period.
-The 2022 tally of 5,123 plants was 73.6% of average.
+The 2022 tally of 5,123 plants was 73.6% of the average detected in a given year.
 Decadal COBP trends were much stronger than the cumulative 35-year trend, increasing in the first decade, decreasing in the second decade, and increasing at a lower rate in the most period, and also with higher variability.
 Trends differed between creeks.
 COBP subpopulation numbers on Diamond and Unnamed Creeks showed increases over the 35-year period but those on Crow Creek showed decrease.